derlio/golang-study/en/The Laws of Reflection.md

 ```
 3.4e+00
 ```
-Again, there's no need to type-assert the result of v.Interface() to float64; the empty interface value has the concrete value's type information inside and Printf will recover it.
+Again, there's no need to type-assert the result of `v.Interface()` to `float64`; the empty interface value has the concrete value's type information inside and Printf will recover it.

 Reiterating: Reflection goes from interface values to reflection objects and back again.